AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/3. Items/Weapons/Weapons descriptions/Menacing Lantern.md

+---
+tags: items
+type: weapons, description
+description: "A description of weapon *Menacing Lantern* and everything related to it."
+---

 ___

 >This document will outline the most important aspects of weapon in the title - its properties, progression scheme, statistics, principles of working and many more.
 It is a sketch, as it needs specified information provided by programmers.